-- (a) The Permit Holder must invite submissions from the following parties about those impacts of the proposed clearing that are likely to be seriously at variance, at variance or may be at variance with one or more of the clearing principles: - (i) the Department's functional area responsible for the administration of clearing permits under the EP Act; - (ii) the Office of the Commissioner of Soil and Land Conservation in the Department of Agriculture and Food; - (iii) the Department of Water; - (iv) the Conservation Council of Western Australia Inc.; - (v) the local government responsible for the area that is to be cleared; - (vi) the owner (as defined in section 51A of the EP Act), or occupier (as defined in section 3 of the EP Act), of any land on which the clearing is proposed to be done; - (vii) any other environment or community groups that the Permit Holder reasonably considers may have an interest in the clearing that is proposed to be done; and - (viii) any other party that the Permit Holder reasonably considers may have an interest in the clearing that is proposed to be done. - (b) The Permit Holder must provide the following information to the parties from whom it invites submissions under condition 7(a) of this Permit: - (i) a description of the land on which the clearing is to be done; - (ii) a description of the project activities for which the clearing is to be done; - (iii) the size of the area to be cleared (in hectares); - (iv) in what manner the Permit Holder considers that the clearing is likely to be seriously at variance, at variance or may be at variance with one or more of the clearing principles; - (v) an outline of any rehabilitation, revegetation, management strategy or offset proposed to be implemented in relation to the clearing; - (vi) the contact details of the person to whom submissions must be sent; and - (vii) the date by which submissions must be made. - (c) The Permit Holder must allow a period of at least 21 days for submissions to be made. - (d) Any submissions received by the Permit Holder under part (a) of this condition must be addressed in the EIA Report in accordance with condition 6(k) of this Permit.
+- (a) The permit holder must invite submissions from the following parties about those impacts of the proposed clearing that may be at variance or seriously at variance with the clearing principles: - (i) the Department's branch responsible for the administration of clearing permits under the EP Act; - (ii) the Office of the Commissioner of Soil and Land Conservation in the Department of Agriculture and Food if those impacts relate to clearing principles (g), (i) or (j); - (iii) the Department of Water's Drainage and Waterways Branch if those impacts relate to clearing principles (f), (i) and (j); - (iv) the Conservation Council of Western Australia Inc.; - (v) the local government responsible for the area that is to be cleared; - (vi) the owner (as defined in section 51A of the EP Act), or occupier (as defined in section 3 of the EP Act), of any land on which the clearing is proposed to be done; - (vii) any other environment or community groups that the permit holder reasonably considers may have an interest in the clearing that is proposed to be done; and - (viii) any other party that the permit holder reasonably considers may have an interest in the clearing that is proposed to be done. - (b) The permit holder is not required to invite submissions if the CEO advises so in writing. - (c) The permit holder must provide the following information to the parties from whom it invites submissions under condition 6(a): - (i) a description of the land on which the clearing is to be done; - (ii) a description of the project activities for which the clearing is to be done; - (iii) the size of the area to be cleared (in hectares); - (iv) in what manner the permit holder considers that the clearing may be at variance or seriously at variance with the clearing principles; - (v) an outline of any rehabilitation, revegetation, management strategy or offset proposed to be implemented in relation to the clearing; - (vi) the contact details of the person to whom submissions must be sent; and - (vii) the date by which submissions must be made.

+- (d) The permit holder must allow a period of 21 days for submissions to be made. - (e) Any submissions received by the permit holder under this condition 6 must be addressed in the EIA Report in accordance with condition 5(1) of this Permit.